NCI-GDC/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

 * The __Slide Image Viewer__ will display a black image temporarily if a user zooms in on a slide then switches to another slide. <!--SV-2370-->
 * In __ProteinPaint__, the "Gene Expression" option is non-functional when filtering samples in a sub-track.
 * In __Gene Expression Clustering__, the tooltip is not displayed when clicking an expression data cell.
-* The custom range inputs for the __Age at Index__ card in the __Cohort Builder__ are not behaving as expected.
-As a workaround, use the predefined ranges available.
-Alternatively, use the custom range inputs on the Days tab to query for ages in years.
+* The TSV of the __Most Frequent Somatic Mutations table in the case summary page__ does not reflect the displayed information in the table if a search filter has been applied. <!--PEAR-2143-->

 ## Release 2.2.0